WHO WE ARE

 Our work is divided into three strategies (which are also not always mutually exclusive) of food security, food justice, and food sovereignty.
 While sovereignty is the end goal, we know that our work is not linear and that we must approach our real problems at multiple levels simultaneously.

-Conservation tilling increases the amount of water that infiltrates into the soil and increases organic matter retention and cycling of nutrients in the soil.
+Conservation tilling allows more water to infiltrate the soil, sequesters carbon, and increases organic matter retention and cycling of nutrients in the soil.
 This type of soil management is proven to prevent soil erosion and soil compaction.
 These practices also maintain the diversity of life and organisms which improves the soil biological fertility making the soils more resilient.

-Approximately half an acre of land at our largest site was a giant hill that was slated to be removed and given to us.
-The entire half acre is terraced, and we employ permaculture systems of berms and swales.
-The concept behind a terraced system is that when it rains the nutrients are not washed away but instead carried to the next level.
-Swales compliment this system because they are in a way ditches that help retain or at least slow down the movement of water.
+Approximately half an acre of land at Sisters Gardens was a giant hill when we started farming on the land.
+Over our tenure on the land we have terraced the land and added permaculture systems of berms and swales.
+Terracing reduces erosion of soils because the nutrients are not washed away but instead carried to the next level.
+Swales compliment this system by creating ditches that help retain or slow down the movement of water.
 We are a unique example of a terraced farm area in Denver.

 We plant the beds with cover crops in the fall such as winter wheat, clover, vetch and peas.
 These crops protect and enrich our soil, prevent soil erosion and water runoff and improve the soil structure.